Anti-Corruption & Bribery

-12.3 The Group Finance Director shall maintain a register of all consultants, contractors, suppliers, business partners and other similar third parties who have confirmed they have accepted the policy or equivalent terms.
+12.3 The Head of Finance shall maintain a register of all consultants, contractors, suppliers, business partners and other similar third parties who have confirmed they have accepted the policy or equivalent terms.

 13. Who is responsible for the policy?

-13.1 The Olympia Executive Board of Directors has overall responsibility, and the Group Finance Director has specific responsibility, for implementing the policy and ensuring it complies with our legal and ethical obligations, and that all those under our control comply with it.
+13.1 The Olympia Executive Board of Directors has overall responsibility, and the Head of Finance has specific responsibility, for implementing the policy and ensuring it complies with our legal and ethical obligations, and that all those under our control comply with it.

 13.2 The Olympia Executive Board of Directors has responsibility for monitoring its use and effectiveness.
-Any queries on its interpretation should be addressed to the Group Finance Director.
-Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy and attend the provided training.
+Any queries on its interpretation should be addressed to the Head of Finance.
+6 Management at all levels are responsible for ensuring those reporting to them are made aware of and understand this policy and attend the provided training.